 When to Install a VRC Freight Lift at Your Facility

 A vertical reciprocating conveyor (VRC) is a type of freight lift that efficiently raises and lowers materials between levels.
-Importantly, freight lifts are not elevators—they have distinct safety standards (ASME Standard B20.1) and cannot be used to lift human workers.
-When to Install a VRC Freight Lift at Your Facility
+Importantly, VRC lifts are not elevators—they have distinct safety standards (ASME Standard B20.1), and these vertical lifts cannot carry people.

-That’s a limitation, but it’s also an advantage: Compared with elevators, VRCs are much less expensive to operate.
-They require fewer inspections, so they’re easier to maintain.
+That's a limitation, but it's also an advantage: Compared with elevators, VRC lifts are much less expensive to operate.
+They require fewer inspections, so they're easier to maintain.

 VRC Freight Lifts: When to Invest in Material Handling Improvements

-For example, VRCs can support warehouse automation by transporting automated guided vehicles (AGVs) and robots.
-They can move heavy-duty loads, such as cars at multi-story dealerships—but they’re also an appropriate solution for moving small materials up to a mezzanine via a single-cabin freight lift.
+For example, VRCs can support warehouse automation by transporting automated guided vehicles (AGVs) and autonomous forklift trucks.
+They can move heavy-duty loads, such as cars at multi-story dealerships—but they're also an appropriate solution for moving small materials up to a mezzanine via a single-cabin freight lift.

-Put simply, if your team needs to regularly move materials between levels—but not transport workers—a VRC makes sense.
+Put simply, if your team needs to regularly move materials between levels—but not transport workers—a VRC lift is a reliable solution.

-However, if workers must also move between floors to handle products, a freight elevator is a more appropriate option.
+However, if workers must also travel vertical distances, a freight elevator lift is a more appropriate option.
 To learn more about the differences between these systems, read: Vertical Reciprocating Conveyors (VRCs) Vs. Freight Elevators.

 VRC Freight Lifts: Questions to Consider